saacutter/CITS3403-Project/README.md

 ### Starting the Application
 1. Initialise the database (if it hasn't already been) with the `flask db init` command.
-    - The database can then migrate the database using `flask db migrate`.
-    - Once the database has migrated the database schema, it can then be committed using `flask db upgrade`.
+    - The database can then be updated using the `flask db upgrade`.

 2. Start the flask application using `flask run`.
     - Note that the `.flaskenv` file sets the `FLASK_APP` environment variable.
 If this does not work, the following should be done: